 However, the extent of news coverage when a sports organization hires two individuals illustrates a major problem.
 Large media corporations in Canada see their primary role is to entertain, not to inform.
 The company now owning properties that were once titans of news operations in BC—CKNW and BCTV—even styles itself CORUS ENTERTAINMENT.

-If there is a bear swimming in someone’s backyard pool, corporate media will have the story quickly.
-When massive sums of taxpayers dollars flow to wealthy organizations without good public purpose, the subject is mostly ignored in billionaire-owned news providers.
+If a bear swims in a backyard pool, corporate media will have the story quickly.
+When massive sums of public dollars flow to wealthy organizations without good purpose, the subject is mostly ignored in billionaire-owned news providers.
 New media is left responsible for protecting the public interest and explaining complex issues.

 For example, while an extraordinary heat wave envelopes western North America, and concern for climate change mounts, BC NDP and BC Liberals promote harmful fossil fuel projects that will cost tens of billions of taxpayer dollars.
 Not discussed in corporate media.